 Fast Eddie ran and is a Democrat.

-Is Bloomberg gone independent?
+Is Bloomberg on independent?

-Bloomberg's the independent, okay.
+Bloomberg's the independent.

-There may be a Republican, Governor Schwarzenegger, and there may be a Democrat In this triumph, and there may be an independent, but I'll tell you what, the bottom line, the thing that's important is that every damn one of you people is liberal.
+There may be a Republican, Governor Schwarzenegger, and there may be a Democrat in this triumph, and there may be an Independent, but I'll tell you what, the bottom line, the thing that's important is that every damn one of you people is liberal.

 And we are extremely pleased to have heard Obama pledge to do just that as part of his economic recovery plan.

-Americans waste billions of dollars while semi trucks carry goods on gridlocked roads and lose millions of gallons of water in leaky pipes.
+Americans waste billions of dollars while semi-trucks carry goods on gridlocked roads and lose millions of gallons of water in leaky pipes.

 We lose time and dollars because our ports are not computerized.

-Talk to the Union about that.
+Talk to the union about that.

 Talk to the longshoremen.

-They don't like union, they don't like computerization out there.
+They don't like computerization out there.

-Anyway, we live in the country that first landed a man on the moon that's responsible for the mass-produced automobile that created the Internet.
+Anyway, we live in the country that first landed a man on the moon, that's responsible for the mass-produced automobile that created the internet.

-So why do we sit bumper-to-bumper on the freeway for two or three hours in order to get home from work during rush hour?
+So why do we sit bumper to bumper on the freeway for two or three hours in order to get home from work during rush hour?

 We are a society where email, handheld devices, video conferencing, and thousands of satellites in orbit keep us connected.